yizhongw/EasyLM/docs/ai2.md

 Anyway, now we are set up!
 If you need to delete a TPU, you can use the `gcloud alpha compute tpus tpu-vm delete` command.

+**NOTE: It is important to note that for all the commands below, you should be running them on all workers with `gcloud alpha compute tpus tpu-vm ssh <name> --zone=us-east1-d --project=ai2-tpu --worker=all --command=` if you are using a TPU pod (anything over 8 cores)**

 ## Running EasyLM

 I'll omit the TPU ssh command bits here, but remember to use them for a TPU pod!